 There are several stages involved in the orangery design process, which are usually as follows:

-Conservatories and orangeries are reviewed in the same way by Local Planning Authorities when it comes to granting planning permission.
+Conservatories and orangeries are viewed in the same way by Local Planning Authorities when it comes to granting planning permission.
 That means that exactly the same conditions/limitations apply when it comes to seeking consent.

 Below are some, but not all, of the guidelines you’ll need to bear in mind when thinking through your orangery ideas:

 Please bear in mind that these rules are for guidance only and are not meant to be legally binding.
 They also do not apply to flats, maisonettes or other types of buildings.
 It is always advisable to contact your Local Planning Authority before commissioning any work – else you could be asked to make retrospective changes to your orangery designs or even take down the structure completely.

 If you think you need planning permission for your orangery, the government’s online planning portal is the best place to start.
 Whether you need help with something relatively simple – like finding your Local Planning Authority – or more information about building regulations, you’ll be able to find what you’re looking for.

 Please be aware that you may need to register on the site for planning permission and to prove compliance with building regulations before you can start building your orangery.
 What’s the difference between the two?
 Planning is concerned with how a property looks and interacts with its immediate environment – whereas building control is about the construction of that building from a health and safety perspective.

 Confused?
 Don’t worry.
 If you need help to get planning permission for an orangery, you can speak to your local authority.
 Your chosen installer will also be able to help you navigate the red tape – it’s what you’re paying them for.